Oliveringlebych/Shady_Meadows/BUG_REPORT.md

 **Description:**

-On the admin site, the menu dropdown button does not respond when accessed in phone (mobile) view.
+On the admin site, the menu dropdown button is unresponsive in mobile view.

 **Impact:**